What is a Hybrid Work Policy?

 - Communication Protocols: Establish how and when team members should communicate, whether working remotely or in the office.
 This includes guidelines for virtual meetings, response times, and preferred communication tools.

-- Technology and Security: Outline the technology support provided, including hardware, software, and cybersecurity measures.
+- Technology and Security: Outline the technology support provided, including hardware, hybrid office software, and cybersecurity measures.
 Ensure employees have the tools they need to work efficiently from any location.

 - Health and Safety: Address health and safety protocols for in-office work, particularly in the context of ongoing health concerns.
 Include guidelines for social distancing, sanitation, and personal protective equipment.